alan2207/bulletproof-react/docs/components-and-styling.md

 ### Abstract shared components

 For larger projects, it is good idea to build abstractions around the shared components.
 It makes the application more consistent and easier to maintain.
-It is a good idea identify repetitions before creating the components in order to avoid wrong abstractions.
+Identify repetitions before creating the components in order to avoid wrong abstractions.

 It is a good idea to wrap 3rd party components as well in order to adapt them to the applications needs.
 It might be easier to make the underlying changes in the future without affecting the application's functionality.